 The Middleby Corporation (the "company") is engaged in the design, manufacture and sale of commercial foodservice and food processing equipment.
-The company manufactures and assembles this equipment at eleven factories in the United States, and manufacturing facilities in Canada, China, Denmark, Italy and the Philippines.
-The company operates in three business segments: 1) the Commercial Foodservice Equipment Group, 2) the Food Processing Equipment Group and 3) the International Distribution Division.
+The company manufactures and assembles this equipment at thirteen factories in the United States and manufacturing facilities in China, Denmark, Italy, Mexico and the Philippines.
+The company operates in two business segments: 1) the Commercial Foodservice Equipment Group and 2) the Food Processing Equipment Group.